 For offline work, you’ll want root access to a local Linux install. crouton is by far the best way to go about this: it runs Ubuntu in a chroot.
 This has security implications (check the README), but you avoid the performance hit of virtualization, and keep all the CrOS functionality.

-You’ll need to have your Chromebook in developer mode (i.e. rooted) to use it, which is easy: you flip a hardware switch and wipe your device.
+You’ll need to have your Chromebook in developer mode (i.e. rooted) to use it, which is easy: I just flipped a hardware switch.
 The specifics for going about this vary by model, so just search for instructions.
 Once in dev mode, you’ll want to hit Control-D on each boot to skip the “you’re in developer mode” warning (there’s a 30-second wait otherwise).
 Have faith: this isn’t nearly as annoying as it sounds.

 The crouton README has all the information you need to get started.
 Note that you can run a normal graphical environment (e.g. Xfce) alongside CrOS.
 I prefer using Secure Shell to ssh into localhost so I can keep my terminal customizations and stay in CrOS.
 If this sounds appealing, here’s what I did: